trustification/trustification.dev/README.md

 The staging workflow will update the release in the helm chart.
 On the cluster, ArgoCD will notice the new version and synchronize the charts.

+> [!NOTE]
-NOTE: The vexination-walker and bombastic-walker will both be started automatically if synchronization is complete, to re-fed the system.
+> The vexination-walker and bombastic-walker will both be started automatically if synchronization is complete, to re-fed the system.
 If there are index changes in the version being deployed, stale data may occur.

 ## Production